 2009: National government’s interest in the museum passes to the Greater London Authority.

-2015: The Museum of London announces an intention to move to a new museum in Smithfield General Market, with a provisional opening date in 2022.
+2015: The Museum of London announces an intention to move to a new museum in Smithfield General Market, with a provisional opening date in five to six years.

 2016: The Museum of London launches International Design Competition for an architect to design the new museum at West Smithfield.